creatorpanda/SloppyPanda/README.md

 ***START SloppyPanda.bat*** line to
 *START [name you selected].bat*

-2) Ruining someone's day is not cool..
+2) Ruining someone's day/PC is not cool and possibly illegal..